sshniro/zap-docs/source/includes/welcome.md

 [home page](https://github.com/zaproxy/zaproxy/wiki/Downloads) and download the installer specific to the operating system.
 After extracting the bundle you can start zap by issuing the following command.

-The API key must be specified on all API 'actions' and some 'other' operations.
+The API key must be specified on all API `actions` and some `other` operations.
 The API key is used to prevent malicious sites from accessing the ZAP API.

-It is strongly recommended that you set a key unless you are using ZAP in a completely isolated environment.
+If you are running the desktop interface then the API key can be obtained via navigating to the following tab: `Tools -> Options -> API`

 Setup Testing Web-Application
 ---------------